-All significant injuries which have arisen out of a workplace or work activity:
+- All significant injuries which have arisen out of a workplace or work activity: - Accident/incidents:

-- Accident/incidents:

-- > involving damaged or faulty premises
+involving damaged or faulty premises

-- > which may have arisen out of inadequate supervision
+- which may have arisen out of inadequate supervision

-- caused by a 3rd party e.g. road traffic accident
+caused by a 3rd party e.g. road traffic accident

-- > caused by assault or violent behaviour
+- caused by assault or violent behaviour

-- a near miss.

 - Reportable accidents/incidents

 - Any accident/incident arising out of curriculum or extra curriculum activities, or in connection with work; and has resulted with the injured party being taken direct to hospital and received treatment (notifiable within 10 days)

 - > Fatality (notifiable immediately).

 All reportable accidents/incidents should be notified to the HSE by completing a F2508 form via: www.hse.gov.uk/riddor.
-You will have an opportunity to attach the F2508 to the HS157 when completing the form online.
+You will have an of the F2508 to the HS157 when completing the form online. iddor.
+You will have an opportunity to attach